 And if you try to take a square root of a cubic polynomial, you can even end up with a shape that looks like a donut!
 And thus, if nothing else, we’ve ended up with a new treat to eat on square root day.

-Editor’s Note: This article originally contained several mathematical errors that were inadvertently introduced by the editors during the editing process.
+Editor’s Note: This article originally contained several mathematical errors that were inadvertently introduced by the editors (who are terrible at mathematics) during the editing process.
 These errors have been corrected since.